Starling Bank

-Starling Bank (/ˈstɑrlɪŋ/) is a British bank, often referred to as a digital challenger bank or neobank, providing current and business bank accounts in the United Kingdom.
+Starling Bank (/ˈstɑrlɪŋ/) is a British bank, occasionally referred to as a digital challenger bank or neobank, providing current and business bank accounts in the United Kingdom.
 Starling Bank is a licensed and regulated bank, founded by former Allied Irish Banks COO, Anne Boden, in January 2014.
-Since its founding, it has received over £500m of funding.
+Since its founding, it has received over £500M of funding.

+The bank offers a range of limited personal and business banking services through its mobile app including, among other services, personal current accounts, joint accounts, business accounts, and Euro accounts.
+With a focus on technology and user experience, Starling Bank has become an alternative to traditional high-street banks.
+The bank’s headquarters are in London, United Kingdom.
+It is authorised by the Prudential Regulation Authority and the Financial Conduct Authority.

+History

+Starling Bank was founded as a digital challenger bank by Anne Boden in January 2014.
 The company received its banking licence from the Prudential Regulation Authority and the Financial Conduct Authority in July 2016.

-History

-Starling Bank is a digital challenger bank that was founded by British entrepreneur Anne Boden in 2014.
-The bank offers a range of personal and business banking services through its mobile app, including personal current accounts, joint accounts, business accounts, and Euro accounts, amongst other services.
-With a focus on technology and user experience, Starling Bank has become an alternative to traditional high-street banks.
-The bank is headquartered in London, United Kingdom and is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+It launched its beta for personal current accounts in March 2017.
+In March 2018, Starling launched business accounts.
+In February 2019, it launched personal Euro accounts in the UK.
+Initially Starling customers could make fee-free conversions between the Starling GBP account and Euro account, but in September 2019 the bank introduced a 0.4% conversion fee.

 In 2016, Starling raised £48 million.
-In February 2019 Starling raised £75m from Merian Global Investors.
+Founder Anne Boden announced in December 2017 that the bank intended to apply for the RBS Remedies Fund.
+In February 2019, Starling raised £75m from Merian Global Investors.
 The following week, the company announced it had raised £100m from the Capability and Innovation Fund in the form of grant funding.
-The company launched its beta in March 2017.
-In March 2018, Starling launched business accounts.
-In February 2019, Starling launched personal Euro accounts in the UK.
-Founder Anne Boden announced in December 2017 that the bank intended to apply for the RBS Remedies Fund.
 In March 2021, Starling announced a £272m funding round, with investors including Fidelity, the Qatar Investment Authority and Millennium Management.

 The bank has partnered with other companies to offer some of its services.
-In March 2017 Starling began to use of TransferWise to process international payments.
-In November 2018, the company partnered with the Post Office to allow Starling account holders to deposit and withdraw funds at any Post Office branch.
+In March 2017, Starling began to use Wise to process international payments.
+In November 2018, the company partnered with the Post Office to allow account holders to deposit and withdraw funds at any Post Office branch.

 In late 2020, The Times reported that larger banks were looking at acquiring Starling.
-The CEO of Starling denied the reports and stated they aimed for an initial public offering by 2022.
+The CEO of Starling denied reports and stated they aimed for an initial public offering by 2022.

+In its annual report for the year ending 31 March 2022, Starling announced it had become the first challenger bank to become profitable, reporting pre-tax profit of £32.1 million on revenues of £188 million.
+This was up from a pre-tax loss of £31.5 million the previous year.
+Starling founder, Boden, put this down to its push into the mortgage market, which saw it grow its mortgage loan book to over £2 billion.
+In June 2022, it revealed that customers had opened 3 million Starling current accounts, including more than 460,000 business current accounts.